netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 # Introduction

-The Multipath Extension for QUIC {{QUIC-MP}}, is an extension for the QUIC protocol that enables the simultaneous usage of multiple paths for a single QUIC connection.
+The Multipath Extension for QUIC {{QUIC-MP}}, is an extension for the QUIC protocol that enables simultaneous usage of multiple paths for a single QUIC connection.

 SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol